stelligent/dromedary/README.md

 ## The Demo App :dromedary_camel:

 The Dromedary demo app is a simple nodejs application that displays a pie chart to users.
-The data that describes the pie chart (eg: the colors and their values) is served by the application.
+The data that describes the pie chart (i.e. the colors and their values) is served by the application.

 If a user clicks on a particular color segment in the chart, the frontend will send a request to the backend to increment the value for that color and update the chart with the new value.